PRC Regional Cooperation and Poverty Reduction Fund

 - enhanced regional cooperation aimed at poverty reduction and development; and

 - Innovation in poverty reduction and regional cooperation activities.

 What kind of activities will be financed from the fund?

-- dissemination, networking and cross-learning (e.g., workshops, conferences, publications, and website development)
+- dissemination, networking and cross-learning (e.g., workshops, conferences, publications, website development).

-The fund will finance TA operations and any other activities which may be agreed upon between the People's Republic of China (PRC) and ADB.
+The Fund will finance TA operations and any other activities which may be agreed upon between the PRC and ADB.

 Who is eligible to receive the grant?

-For the regional cooperation component, while all DMCs will be eligible, priority will be given to countries that are part of the Greater Mekong Subregion (GMS) and the Central Asia Regional Economic Cooperation (CAREC).
+All ADB DMCs will be eligible for support.
+For the regional cooperation component, priority will be given to the Greater Mekong Subregion (GMS) and Central Asia Regional Economic Cooperation (CAREC).